Elimination communication: Benefits

+reduces number of soiled and wet nappies sent to landfill; less washing of cloth nappies; solid waste treated via sewerage instead of going to landfill where it releases methane.

 Criticisms

 Conventional potty training advice is based on late 1990s research by Thomas Berry Brazelton, who introduced the "readiness approach".
 He writes that "widespread acceptance of readiness and independent toileting have since been supported by clinical experience and resulted in agreement that a child should be ready to participate in toilet training at approximately 18 months of age and be trained completely by 2 or 3 years old."
 He argues that trying to toilet train before this age could be coercive and therefore psychologically damaging.
 Brazelton acknowledges that elimination communication is both possible and desirable, but he believes it is difficult to perform in Western society.
 In particular he cites a mother's return to work as an obstacle to elimination communication.
 He also argues that parents should not be made to feel guilty if they cannot communicate with their babies in this way.
 His neutrality on the subject has been questioned since he has worked as a consultant for Procter & Gamble, manufacturer of Pampers diapers, including appearing in a Pampers commercial.